Table of Contents

 List of top free photo sites and graphic resources:

 While the cover of your eBook is definitely important, the rest of the design matters just as much.
 Writing an eBook can be a bit of a challenge, but designing one doesn’t have to be.

 You can actually download an eBook template.
-Yes, that’s right—there are hundreds, if not thousands, of free as well as paid pre-designed templates available on the internet.
+There are hundreds, if not thousands, of free as well as paid pre-designed templates available on the internet.

-Let me give you a list of platforms and marketplaces with ready-made eBook templates:
+List of platforms and marketplaces with eBook templates:

 To find out more about design, head over to our article on 8 free and paid ways to create a kickass eBook cover.

 After you’re done with the writing and the design, you’ll need to convert your document into a PDF or an eBook format.